gicharu/payroll/README.md

 username: supervisor
 password: 1234

-visit http://makmesh.com/payroll for live testing

 To configure sending email to employee
-Go to 'reports/email.php' on line 314 and configure the Gmail SMPT details to match yours
+Go to 'reports/email.php' on line 314 and configure the Gmail SMTP details to match yours